RondeSC/Miller_Shuffle_Algo/README.md

   * does utilize system's Pseudo Random Number Generator

 Note that while you don't get any repeats within a Fisher-Yates shuffle, new session reshuffles (done with FY) result in session to session repeats.
 Further these unrequested re-shuffles result in loss of play history.
-When utilizing a Miller Shuffle algorithm, a logical index and a shuffleID are all that needs to be retained in order to continue where one left off.
+When utilizing a Miller Shuffle algorithm, a logical reference index and a shuffleID are all that needs to be retained in order to continue where one left off.

 Their statistical behavior has been extensively tested, honed and validated.
 For more details, randomness statistics and efficacy analysis, of the Miller Shuffle Algo see: